codingburgas/2324-space-sprint-project-astrogress/README.md

 ## 📋 Description

-This is out console game about physics and astronomy.Try it now!
+This is our console game about physics and astronomy.
+Try it now!

 ## 🚀 Technologies Used